WickedGhost/avinor-flight-card/README.md

 ### Manual Installation

-1. Download the `dist/avinor-flight-card.js` file from the [latest release][releases]
+1. Download the `avinor-flight-card.js` asset from the [latest release][releases]
-  - The file inside the release ZIP has the version string embedded and is recommended
+  - A ZIP containing the same file plus documentation is also attached if you prefer that format
 2. Copy it to your `config/www` folder (you may keep it inside a `custom-lovelace` or similar subfolder)
 3. Add the following to your `configuration.yaml` (cache-busting with version is recommended):